 - Meet with your family and discuss why you need to be prepared for disasters.
 Plan to share the responsibilities and work together as a team. - Discuss the types of disasters that are most likely to happen.
-Explain what to do in each case. - Discuss what to do in an evacuation. - Plan to take care of your pets. - Ask an out-of-area friend or relative to be your "contact."
-It's often easier to call long distance following a disaster. - Develop a family/household communication and reunification plan so that you can maintain contact and take the best actions for each of you and re-unite if you are separated. - Pick two places to meet: - Right outside your home in case of fire. - Outside your neighborhood in case you can't return home.
+Explain what to do in each - Discuss what to do in an evacuation.
+Plan to take care of your pets. - Ask an out-of-area friend or relative to be your "contact'.
+It's often easier to call long distance following a disaster. - Pick two places to meet: - Right outside your home in case of fire. - Outside your neighborhood in case you can't return home.
 Everyone must know the address and phone number.